fatginger1024/IML/README.md

 "forest.py" & "forest2.py" give  solution to task B7.

 All output files are stored as '.eps', in the 'plots' folder.
+(N.B. for pca and cluster, the outputs are stored as ".txt")